weisdd/lfgw/README.md

 |                      | `OIDC_REALM_URL`    |               | OIDC Realm URL, e.g. `https://auth.microk8s.localhost/auth/realms/cicd` |
 |                      | `OIDC_CLIENT_ID`    |               | OIDC Client ID (1*)                                          |

 (1*): since it's grafana who obtains jwt-tokens in the first place, the specified client id must also be present in the forwarded token (the `audience` field).
-To put it simply, better to use the same client id for both grafana and lfgw.
+To put it simply, better to use the same client id for both Grafana and LFGW.

 ### acl.yaml syntax